 - Turn on your pop-up blockers.
 If you can't get pop-ups, you can't get scareware.

 - If you do get a pop-up, completely shut down the browser.
 If the pop-up doesn't allow you to do this, use the Ctrl-Alt-Delete function to shut it down.

 - When you get a pop-up, do not click any links included.
 If the pop-ups become too overwhelming, do a hard shutdown on the computer.

 - Remember, shutting down a pop-up may be difficult, so use caution.
 Even clicking one button in a pop-up could be enough to download a virus on your computer.

-- Always use an anti-virus program and keep it updated
+- Always use an antivirus program and keep it updated.

 Any type of software that causes you to panic in one way or another is likely scareware.
-To combat it, use common sense, do not download anything from a company you do not trust, and always protect yourself with programs from reputable companies.
+To combat it, use common sense, do not download anything from a company you do not trust, and always protect yourself by using programs from recognizable, reputable companies.